 Health Care Professionals

 Experienced improvement in physician ratings from at-home usage*

 How Cala Trio Works

 Learn more about how this new therapy works

 Treating essential tremor is anything but simple.
-With Cala Trio, you can finally breakthrough the barrier of inadequate options to deliver care.
+With Cala Trio, you can finally break the barrier of inadequate options to deliver care.